jdbest/holoalphabetic/README.md

 The R functions have been written to create an interactive game, meaning that you can guess words and receive points for each word.

 The game is inspired by the New York Times' "[Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee)," and uses word lists from the [Spell Checking Oriented Word Lists](http://wordlist.aspell.net/scowl-readme) (SCOWL) by Kevin Atkinson.
+Because of the multiple lists, this game adds the following functionality (besides the fact that you can play as many games as you like!):

+* You can choose the number of letters in the game, from 6--10 (`num_letters`)
+* You can use a more restrictive dictionary (`dictionary = "slim"`) or a broader, more inclusive one (`dictionary = "broad"`)
+* You can include profanity (`obscenities = TRUE`)
+* You can choose to specify the minimum number of letters for words (e.g., allow three-letter words) with `min_word_length`
+* You can choose to play your own version (e.g., provide your own seven letters) with `game_letters`

 ## Installation